-- ix) How much money will the mezzanine lender have to infuse into the project to get it back on track? - x) Will the mezzanine lender be able to pursue the mezzanine completion guarantors for these infused funds to re-balance the mortgage loan and how likely is the mezzanine lender to succeed on these claims? - xi) Are there mechanics' liens or other liens on the mortgaged property that the mezzanine lender would take subject to with an equity collateral foreclosure? - xii) Since a UCC foreclosure by the mezzanine lender is essentially the purchase of a business enterprise subject to all the liabilities of such business enterprise, how diligent has the mezzanine lender been in the administration and servicing of its loan prior to default? - xiii) Is the mezzanine lender able with confidence to circle all of the existing liabilities and obligations that the mortgage borrower has with respect to the construction project and the status of the mortgage loan? - xiv) Will a mezzanine foreclosure trigger transfer taxes in the state where the property is located? - xv) Will the mezzanine lender be able to sell better sponsorship to the mortgage lender in order to provide some relief and a loan restructure at the mortgage level post-foreclosure to enable the mezzanine lender to ultimately obtain "substantial completion" of the project?
+- Are there mechanics' liens or other liens on the mortgaged property that the mezzanine lender would take subject to with an equity collateral foreclosure? - Since a UCC foreclosure by the mezzanine lender is essentially the purchase of a business enterprise subject to all the liabilities of such business enterprise, how diligent has the mezzanine lender been in the administration and servicing of its loan prior to default? - Is the mezzanine lender able with confidence to circle all of the existing liabilities and obligations that the mortgage borrower has with respect to the construction project and the status of the mortgage loan? - Will a mezzanine foreclosure trigger transfer taxes in the state where the property is located? - Will the mezzanine lender be able to sell better sponsorship to the mortgage lender in order to provide some relief and a loan restructure at the mortgage level postforeclosure to enable the mezzanine lender to ultimately obtain "substantial completion" of the project?